Advertiser Disclosure

 PDX offers free motorcycle and bicycle parking under the upper roadway on the arrival level.
 Motorcycle parking is not available at any of the other parking garages.

-Ribbon racks are available to lock up bicycles free of charge.
-These are located at the north and south of the lower level outside of the terminal.
+Ribbon racks are let you lock up bicycles free of charge.
+These are at the north and south of the lower level outside of the terminal.

-PDX has reasonably priced economy parking at $12 per day.
-When booking external parking with airportparkingreservations.com, the cheapest rate is $9.95 per day, so it might make sense to use the economy lot where shuttle buses are likely to be more frequent than with external parking sites.
+PDX has reasonably priced economy parking at $15 per day.
+When you book external parking with airportparkingreservations.com, the cheapest rate is $9.95 per day, so it might make sense to use the economy lot, where shuttle buses are likely to be more frequent than with external parking sites.

 Parking for Passengers With Disabilities

-Disabled parking is available within all airport parking lots, located closest to the elevators in the covered parking lots and nearest to the bus shelters in the economy lots.
-Disabled parking is charged at $12 per day at any of the parking garages.
+Disabled parking is available within all airport parking lots, closest to the elevators in the covered parking lots and nearest to the bus shelters in the economy lots.
+Disabled parking is $15 per day at any of the parking garages.

 Parking Contact Number